linatal/UNSC_subcorpus_creation/README.md

-# Subcorpus Creation for UNSC Corpus
+# Subcorpus Creation for UNSC Corpus (work in progress)
 The project helps to select debates in the UNSC Debates Corpus (Schönfeld et al. 2019) based on different factors for further analysis.